 Liu et al. (2016) – Aquacultural Engineering

 Belfast, Maine.
-Land Based Farm (2017) – Land-based salmon farm in Belfast could signal shift in U.S. aquaculture
+Land-Based Farm (2017) – Land-based salmon farm in Belfast could signal a shift in U.S. aquaculture